atari-monk/battleship-js/docs/log.md

    feat(fullscreen): rename to FullScreenComponent
 7. 14:01 - 14:26, test chargpt refactoring, failed
 8. 15:39 - 16:06, refactor(menu): start refactoring to FullScreenComponent pattern
+9.
+- Extract LoadGameEventHandler from MenuComponent class
+- 17:40 - 18:06
-9. 17:40 - 18:06, feat(menu): extract LoadGameEventHandler for improved event handling and refactor Menu component
+- feat(menu): extract LoadGameEventHandler for improved event handling and refactor Menu component
+10.
+- Extract class MenuComponent from menu.js to its own file.
+Fix imports
+- 18:10 - 18:16
-10. 18:10 - 18:16, feat(menu): create MenuComponent class and refactor menu.js to use it
+- feat(menu): create MenuComponent class and refactor menu.js to use it
+11.
+- Fix config.
+Move values from old to MENU_COMPONENT_CONFIG
+- 18:18 - 18:33
-11. 18:18 - 18:33, feat(menu): update LoadGameEventHandler to use MENU_COMPONENT_CONFIG and improve error handling
+- feat(menu): update LoadGameEventHandler to use MENU_COMPONENT_CONFIG and improve error handling
+12.
+- Replace selectAndToggle with newer functions; Use {} for 4 dependencies to make 3 dependencies for class
+- 18:34 - 18:47
+- feat(menu): replace selectAndToggle with toggleObj and queryObj for improved functionality
+13.
+- New log format
+- 18:48 - 19:08

+- Total 6 hours (360 minutes)
+- Weak used time.
+- Need new format for each point:
+    x.
+    - todo
+    - estimated time
+    - real time
+    - note
+    - commit message
+  This should promote better use of time.

+#### 21

+1.